 Low: West Nile fever is present.
 The disease is maintained by the bird population and transmitted to humans via mosquito vector.
-Typically, infections in young, healthy adults were asymptomatic although fever, headache, tiredness, body aches (occasionally with a skin rash on trunk of body), and swollen lymph glands can occur.
+Typically, infections in young, healthy adults were asymptomatic although fever, headache, tiredness, body aches (occasionally with a skin rash on trunk of body), and swollen lymph glands can occurred.
 This disease is associated with a low risk estimate.

-Low: The unmitigated health risk estimate is High for malaria and Crimean-Congo hemorrhagic fever (infection rate of less than 1% per month), Moderate for leishmaniasis-cutaneous (acute), sandfly fever, typhus-miteborne; and Low for, the plague and West Nile fever.
+Low: The unmitigated health risk estimate is High for malaria (infection rate of less than 1% per month) and Crimean-Congo hemorrhagic fever (infection rate of less than 1% per month), Moderate for leishmaniasis-cutaneous (acute), sandfly fever, typhus-miteborne, and Low for, the plague and West Nile fever.
 Health risk is reduced to low by proper wear of the uniform, application of repellent to exposed skin, and appropriate chemoprophylaxis.
-Confidence in health risk estimate was medium.
+Confidence in health risk estimate was high.

-Moderate, mitigated to Low: The unmitigated risk is moderate for leishmaniasis-visceral (chronic).
+Low: The unmitigated risk is moderate for leishmaniasis-visceral (chronic).
 Risk is reduced to Low by proper wear of the uniform and application of repellent to exposed skin.
-Confidence in the risk estimate is medium.
+Confidence in the risk estimate